amirouche/lbst/README.md

 ## `lbst.cursor_next(cursor)`

 Move `cursor` to the next position, that is a bigger key that is just after the current key.
+Returns `False` if `cursor` reached the end of the key space *i.e.* there is no next key.
+Otherwise, it returns `True`.

 ## `lbst.cursor_previous(cursor)`

 Move `cursor` to the previous position, that is a smaller key that is just before the current key.
+Returns `False` if `cursor` reached the start of the key space *i.e.* there is no previous key.
+Otherwise, it returns `True`.

 ## `lbst.to_dict(tree)`

 Return a `dict` representation of `tree`.
-The returned `dict` is sorted according to the comparator associated with `tree`.
+The returned `dict` has the keys in the same order as `tree`.